CliMA/CloudMicrophysics.jl/docs/src/Microphysics2M.md

 ## The Seifert and Beheng (2006) parametrization

 The [SeifertBeheng2006](@cite) parametrization provides process rates for autoconversion, accretion, self-collection of cloud droplets and raindrops, raindrops breakup, raindrops mean fall speed, and rain evaporation.
-This parametrization is directly derived from the stochastic collection equation (SCE) with a piecewise polynomial collsion kernel and assumming a gamma size distribution for cloud droplets and an exponential size distribution for raindrops.
+This parametrization is directly derived from the stochastic collection equation (SCE) with a piecewise polynomial collsion kernel.
+It assumes
+- a generalized gamma distribution for cloud droplets (as a function of mass)
+- an exponential distribution for raindrops (as a function of diameter)

-The piece-wise polynomial collection Kernel, used for the derivation of the parametrization, is given by:
+The piece-wise polynomial collection kernel, used for the derivation of the parametrization, is given by:
 ```math
 \begin{align}
     K(x,y) =